Developer Guide

 11. Use case: UC11 - Mark contacts

-Guarantees: The chosen contacts will be marked with a bookmark icon and moved to the start of the contact list.
+Guarantees: The chosen contacts will be marked with a bookmark icon

 MSS